Skip to main content

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-Food Allergy Panel
+Food Allergy Panel blood test

 The Food Allergy Panel provides comprehensive IgE screening for common food allergens.
 Hormonal changes during the menstrual cycle, pregnancy, or menopause can influence immune reactivity, potentially affecting food allergy symptoms in women.